jk-love-ge/ACDNet/README.md

 # Arithmetic Support

-- The model is trained on a single RTX 4090 GPU
+- The model is trained on two RTX 4090 GPUs